Why configuration management is important for networks What are the 5 different types of network management?

 5. What IT projects and other technology investments are the top priorities for the company in the next 12 to 24 months?

-Knowing which IT projects are most important to the organization in the near term helps the candidate get a sense of how challenging and rewarding the job will be.
+If the candidate knows which IT projects are most important to the organization in the near term, this could help them get a sense of how challenging and rewarding the job will be.

 Network managers are drawn to a company that has earmarked money for a network redesign.
 A security engineer wants to see cybersecurity as a top priority.
-An IT manager -- with a strong cloud background -- is attracted to an organization that's looking to move more workloads to the cloud but wants to keep the management of that stack in-house.
+An IT manager -- with a strong cloud background -- likely prefers an organization that plans to move more workloads to the cloud but wants to keep the management of that stack in-house.

 Day-to-day functions are also important.
-Understanding the initiatives the organization has in place is critical to see the current and future direction of the company.
-The hiring manager can shed light on future operational priorities by identifying things like cloud-first mandates, interim security audits and network traffic analysis.
+It's crucial to understand the initiatives the organization has in place to see the current and future direction of the company.
+The hiring manager should identify aspects such as cloud-first mandates, interim security audits and network traffic analysis to shed light on future operational priorities.

 Next Steps